-If the agent prefers the safe lottery over the risky lottery for all of the lab wealth values the experimenter's budget can afford, then we have verification of supposition R, at least for the range of "field + lab" wealth proscribed by the experimenter's budget.
+If the agent prefers the safe lottery over the risky lottery for all of the lab wealth values used in the experiment, then we have verification of supposition R, at least for the range of variation in wealth proscribed by the experimenter's budget.
 If we observe the agent choosing the safe lottery for small levels of lab wealth but the risky lottery for larger levels of lab wealth, then supposition R is rejected for that agent.
 Of course, we do not expect deterministic patterns of choice, so one ought to make some claim about the statistical significance of these choice patterns.
 This is one of the reasons for having multiple choices for each subject.
 An attractive feature of this experimental design is that we need not structurally model the EUT decision process for the agent: we can rely on simple statistical models such as (panel) probit, conditioned on lab wealth.

-Building on this design, there have been "lab" tests of the premises of the calibration claims by Cox, Sadiraj, Vogt and Dasgupta [2013], Harrison [2015], Harrison, Lau, Ross and Swarthout [2016] and Wilcox [2013].
+Building on this design, there have been "lab" tests of the premises of the calibration claims by Cox, Sadiraj, Vogt and Dasgupta [2013] and Harrison, Lau, Ross and Swarthout [2017] that do not require integration of field wealth with lab wealth.